Did SLO city attorney misinterpret state transparency laws?

 On Oct.
 28, Helios Dayspring and his marijuana brand Natural Healing Center hosted a fundraiser for eight politicians including Heidi Harmon, Carlyn Christianson and Erica Stewart.
 Even though the cost of the fundraiser was over $1,500, none of the candidates disclosed the event on their financial disclosure forms.

-After residents of the city voiced concerns about the lack of transparency, including the failure to disclose the fundraiser during Tuesday’s meeting, Dietrick dismissed their concerns as unfounded saying she researched the issue and determined that neither Harmon, Christianson or Stewart were required to report the fundraiser as a non-monetary donation.
+After residents of the city voiced concerns about the lack of transparency, including the failure to disclose the fundraiser, Dietrick dismissed their concerns as unfounded saying she researched the issue and determined that neither Harmon, Christianson or Stewart were required to report the fundraiser as a non-monetary donation.

 “Contributions as defined under the Political Reform Act don’t include the cost of campaign fundraiser events that are under $500,” Dietrick said.
 “So, I believe the particular fundraiser event was for eight separate candidates.
 Typically the way the FPPC handles that is to apportion the total cost among the beneficiaries.”